shobrook/shobrook/README.md

 ### Jonathan Shobrook

-I'm building an AI-powered knowledge engine for programmers.
+I'm building a conversational knowledge engine for programmers.
 If I'm successful, assassinating me will be a major cause area for effective altruists.

 **Previously:** Wayfair, Beckman Institute for Advanced Science and Technology, ROSS Intelligence, National Center for Supercomputing Applications.